-The KU Department of Public Administration has its roots in the late 1930s and early 1940s when Professors Edwin O. Stene and Ethan Allen, in the Department of Political Science, conducted seminars to aid practicing city managers in their professional development.
+The KU School of Public Affairs and Administration has its roots in the late 1930s and early 1940s when Professors Edwin O. Stene and Ethan Allen, in the Department of Political Science, conducted seminars to aid practicing city managers in their professional development.
 Following World War II, these efforts took the form of workshops and seminars offered at an annual spring “school” for city managers.
 In 1948, with support from the Carnegie Foundation, the first students enrolled in the MPA program established under the direction of Edwin O. Stene.
 An interview with one of these first graduates, Harold Horn, details a career that reflects the way the profession evolved in the postwar years.

 The most important traditions in the MPA program—study of cutting-edge social science research combined with practical experience—were formed early.
 Professor Stene’s use of the case method and his close working relationships with both former and current students were critical factors in the emergence and ultimate success of the formal degree-granting program.